 The Wartime Heritage Association is a proud member of the First World War Centenary Partnership ProgrammeThe First World War Centenary Partnership is led by the Imperial War Museum; a vibrant global initiative of cultural events and activities, and on-line resources, connecting current and future generations with the lives, stories and impact of the First World War.Across the world, nations, communities and individuals of all ages will come together to mark, commemorate and remember the lives of those who lived, fought and died in the First World War.

-Wartime HeritageThe Wartime Heritage Association is a volunteer non-profit organization committed to remembering the wartime heritage and history of Yarmouth County, the Province of Nova Scotia, Canada, and other Commonwealth Nations and Allied Countries during World War I, World War II and other conflicts.The Association honours the Veterans who returned and remembers the fallen.440 ProductionsStage and Video Production Initiatives of the Wartime Heritage AssociationThe Association changed its name from 440 Productions Association to the Wartime Heritage Association in 2007 to better reflect the remembrance work the group does.
+Wartime HeritageThe Wartime Heritage Association is a volunteer non-profit organization committed to remembering the wartime heritage and history of Yarmouth, Nova Scotia, Canada, other Commonwealth Nations and Allied Countries during World War I, World War II and other conflicts.The Association honours the Veterans who returned and remembers the fallen.440 ProductionsStage and Video Production Initiatives of the Wartime Heritage AssociationThe Association changed its name from 440 Productions Association to the Wartime Heritage Association in 2007 to better reflect the remembrance work the group does.
 To view the history and detail our stage and video productions click the 440 Productionslinkonthenavigationbar.

 Decades of easy peace may go their wayAnd, tide, and time, may drift us far apart,But you who shared our savage yesterdayWill hold the highest places in our heart..